 Company Structure and Background

 Creo Pharma Ltd is a UK based specialist pharmaceutical company dedicated to providing generic medicines, commercial brands and specialist supply products for the pharmacy, hospital and wholesale sector.
-We became part of the Amneal Pharmaceuticals Group in June 2013 enabling us to further enhance our pharmaceuticals and generics capabilities for the benefit of our customers.
+We became part of Zentiva in April 2019 enabling us to further enhance our pharmaceuticals and generics capabilities for the benefit of our customers.
 Our annual turnover is circa £26M.